Summer Intensive (Ages 12-15)

 *Student ages by the start of the program (not at the time of audition).

 All Junior Division Summer Intensive classes will be offered in person.
 Taught by a distinguished faculty, program curriculum includes Ballet, Horton, Graham, Limón, Jazz, Contemporary, and West African.

 Health and Safety Protocols

-The Ailey School requires all students who are taking in person classes, living in Ailey sponsored housing, or entering The Joan Weill Center for Dance (The Ailey School) for any reason to be vaccinated for COVID-19 no less than two weeks prior to their first day of entry into the building.
+The Ailey School requires all students who are taking in-person classes, living in Ailey-sponsored housing, or entering The Joan Weill Center for Dance (The Ailey School) for any reason to be vaccinated for COVID-19 no less than two weeks prior to their first day of entry into the building.
 All students must submit a negative COVID PCR test no more than 5 days prior to their first day of entry into the building.
-Please visit the following pages for addition information:
+Please visit the following pages for additional information:

 Summer Intensive Application Procedures

 Acceptance to the 2022 Summer Intensive is by submission of the following:

 - an online application.